KnpLabs/KnpRadBundle-documentation/README.md

 -------------------------

 - `app/cache` and `app/logs` have been moved to the root.
-- new `config` folder have been created

-New `config` folder holds all the project configuration:
+- new `config` folder have been created, which holds all the project configuration:
     - `config/project.yml` holds project-wide configuration such as project name, list of bundles and project parameters.
     - `config/routing/*.yml` holds routing configurations.
     - `config/bundles/*.yml` holds bundles configurations, including your applications.
 Every bundle has appropriate configuration file, that lives here.
 For example, `FOSRestBundle` will have `config/bundles/fos_rest.yml` config file.
 Configuration for different environemnts of this bundle live here.

 Lets look at the default `config/project.yml`: